renee-ge/bios-611-project/README.md

 `make figures/review_by_borough.png`

 The main product of this analysis if the final report.
-Which can be built using make inside the rstudio terminal in the docker container:
+Which can be built using make inside the rstudio terminal in the docker container with the following command.
+Make sure your working directory is the airbnb director.

 `make report.html`